isabella232/api-lab/manuscript/rest.md

 ### Exercise 1.5 - PUT request

-We wrap up this initial lab to familiarizing ourself with REST by sending a REST call with a `PUT` method.
-In basic terms a `PUT` call be described as a way to update a resource.
+We wrap up this lab by sending a REST call with a `PUT` method.
+In basic terms a `PUT` call is described as a way to update a resource.
 This method is similar to a `POST` in the sense that typically we send content in the body to affect the resource: the `POST` method is for its creation, and the `PUT` method is for update.